 Aberdeen is one of Europe’s pioneering hydrogen cities.
 Through the work of Aberdeen City Council, the city has developed a cluster of hydrogen activity with two publicly accessible hydrogen refuelling stations (Kittybrewster and ACHES) and one of the largest and most varied fleets of hydrogen vehicles in Europe including buses, cars, vans, road sweepers and waste trucks.
-The city will be the first deployment location for the world’s first fleet of fuel cell double decker buses from Wright Bus, due to be delivered in Autumn 2020.
+The city is the first deployment location for the world’s first fleet of fuel cell double decker buses from Wright Bus.

 H2 Aberdeen is an initiative working to bring about a hydrogen economy in the Aberdeen city region.
 It seeks to stimulate innovative hydrogen projects and advance the take-up of hydrogen technologies in the city.
 The overall aim is to position Aberdeen as a centre of excellence for hydrogen technology by utilising the transferable oil and gas expertise and the exceptional capacity for renewable energy generation in North East Scotland.
 The Aberdeen Hydrogen Strategy was published in 2015 and outlines key actions required over a 10-year period to ensure Aberdeen is a world class energy hub leading a low carbon economy and is at the forefront of hydrogen technology.